 The work involves risks or discomfort that requires special safety precautions, additional safety education and health risk monitoring (i.e., ionizing radiation and infectious disease).
 Students are required to use protective clothing or gear such as masks, gloves, and lead aprons.

-To qualify for MTC's School of School of Diagnostic Medical Sonography, applicants must have:
+To qualify for MTC's School of Diagnostic Medical Sonography, applicants must have:

 - Fulfilled all MTC general admission requirements, and submitted both the School of Diagnostic Medical Sonography Application and the non-academic standards form.